Skip to content

 Create your CV now

-We created the sample on the right using our builder.
+We created the sample on the left using our builder.
 See other good CV examples like this one.

 What are extracurricular activities?

 Extracurricular activities in a CV refer to any activities, interests, or hobbies pursued by students or individuals outside their academic or professional responsibilities.
 They include sports, associations, hobbies, volunteering experience, and other creative projects.
-Including extracurricular activities on a CV can point to qualities such as leadership, teamwork skills, and commitment, which are valuable to employers.
+Including extracurricular activities on a CV can highlight qualities such as leadership, teamwork skills, and commitment, which are valuable to employers.

 Just like when listing your skills, the extracurricular activities you put on a CV should depend on the job you’re after.
+Here’s what you have to remember:

 1. Volunteer work and fundraising